• Skip to main content

 Notes

-• Any type of bread can be used - sandwich, french, croissant, sourdough, whole wheat, white, etc.
+• Any type of bread can be used - french, croissant, sourdough, leftover buns, etc.

 • Any type of breakfast meat can be used - bacon, ham, prosciutto, steak, etc